 They may roast them up north, but by the time you hit the Lowcountry, peanuts are enjoyed soft, warm, and salty.
 Boiled green peanuts are a summertime tradition, and easy to make at home—just wash and then boil them for several hours in salt water; add diced peppers if you want ’em spicy.

 Timbo’s Peanuts sets the bar for great taste—find its peanut trailer parked at 2484 Ashley River Road in West Ashley.
-Boiled peanuts are also sold at Charleston RiverDogs baseball games; outside of town, they’re served as an appetizer at The Wreck of the Richard & Charlene on Shem Creek and on Folly Beach, where Jack of Cups offers a boiled peanut hummus that’s fiery and memorable—one of many Charleston dishes that are sure to call you back for more, again and again.
+Boiled peanuts are also sold at Charleston RiverDogs baseball games; outside of town, they’re served as an appetizer at the Wreck of the Richard & Charlene on Shem Creek and on Folly Beach, where Jack of Cups Saloon offers a boiled peanut hummus that’s fiery and memorable—one of many Charleston dishes that are sure to call you back for more, again and again.